ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The AEAD `Seal()` function is then used to encrypt the response, which is added
-to the randomized nonce value to produce the Encapsulated Response:
+to the randomized nonce value to produce the encapsulated response:

 ~~~ hex-dump
 c789e7151fcba46158ca84b04464910d86f9013e404feea014e7be4a441f234f